json-schema-org/blog/pages/posts/custom-annotations-will-continue.md

 This solution was chosen for several reasons.

 1. Ad-hoc keywords necessarily cannot have any functionality tied to them.
 That is, they're only ever annotations; their values are just returned to the user or application without any processing by the schema.
-2. Having ad-hoc annotations follow a convention makes it very easy to identify them.
+2. Having ad-hoc annotations follow a convention makes them very easy to identify.
 3. A prefix is a good convention to follow.
 4. Reserving this prefix for ad-hoc annotations means that there can be no collision with keywords defined by vocabularies, now or in the future (preserving our compatibility promise).
 5. Developers are generally familiar with the `x-` prefix as it's already commonly used in other arenas, such as HTTP headers, to denote custom data intended for recipients that understand it.

 The one hesitancy we had for using `x-` was that its origins denoted experimental behavior.
-However, it seems that in practice, it's used quite liberally for any custom data.
+However, it seems that in practice, this prefix used quite liberally for any custom data.
 Since we're making custom data our expressed purpose, it seems like a good fit.

-## Why this and not some other solution?
+## Why a prefix and not some other solution?

 After releasing the previous blog post and publicizing it as far across the internet as we could, we received feedback that custom keywords were used quite extensively and not supporting them would break users more severely than we wanted.
 While we had already planned on still supporting annotative custom keywords, we didn't know what that would look like.
 So, I started a [discussion](https://github.com/json-schema-org/community/discussions/57) with some of the loose ideas that the team already had.